miguel89/messer/README.md

 # Messer

-A simple announcements application.
+A simple announcements' application.
 Create, edit, view and delete announcements.
 Created with Laravel, Vue.js and MySQL.

-### Improvements
+## Improvements
 - Improve unit test coverage.
 - Display notifications and alerts to the user.
-- Improve dashboard page.
 - Better validation in the start and expire dates fields.

 ## How to run